 Marshall 2525C Mini Jubilee Combo

-Marshall's model 2555 Silver Jubilee amp was released in 1987 to celebrate 25 years of amplifier production and Jim Marshall's 50th year in the music industry, hence the 25/50 addition to the original model designation.
+Marshall's model 2555 Silver Jubilee guitar amp was released in 1987 to celebrate 25 years of amplifier production and Jim Marshall's 50th year in the music industry, hence the 25/50 addition to the original model designation.

 It rapidly became very popular, thanks in part to a reworked EQ section and pentode/triode switching.
 This made it easier to drive the output stage properly and get that elusive blend of power amp grind and preamp drive, together with a smoother and more predictable EQ, which didn't have the peaky midrange that affected some other models from that era.